lishu2006ll/text-generation-webui/README.md

 -  When you start the web UI with `--load-in-4bit`, you will not be allowed to choose the quantization precision in `load-in-low-bit`.
 The model will be loaded with the INT4 precision as default.

--  When you want to load model in other precisions, please run server.py with `--load-in-low-bit` parameter.
+-  When you want to load model in other precisions, you may run server.py with `--load-in-low-bit` parameter.
 You may choose the precision from the list of `load-in-low-bit` option, and the `load-in-4bit` option will be disabled.

 -  Please select the `optimize-model` and `use_cache` options to accelerate the model.